wangfowen/owenwangdotcom/_posts/2016-07-12-engineers-mindset-for-life.md

 neither of you will think about each other again and your lives move on.
 It's really not so bad.

-ELABORATE ON HOW THIS IS KIND OF DIFFERENT FROM WHAT NORMAL PEOPLE DO - I PLAY DEVIL'S ADVOCATE AND MAY APPEAR UNSUPPORTIVE AND PESSIMISTIC, BUT IT ALLOWS ME TO ADDRESS ISSUES BEFORE THEY OCCUR BY THINKING ABOUT ALL THE POSSIBLE CASES.

-This kind of thinking has also helped me justify certain risks I've taken, and convinced me to not take certain other ones.
+Overall, this mindset has helped me justify certain risks, and convinced me to not take certain other ones.
+But sometimes, thinking about failure modes gets in the way.
+If a friend tells me about their upcoming plans, sometimes I can't help but play devil's advocate and I may appear unsupportive and pessimistic.

 ###What About You?#

+None of what I mentioned above is unique to engineering, I'm sure people of other disciplines think in similar manners.
+I suspect other careers would mold us in similar ways, but through different vocabulary.

+I'm very intrigued to find out what commonalities there are among different disciplines' ways of thinking, and I'm especially curious about what differences there may be.

-How do you think _your_ discipline has changed how _you_ think?
+So how do you think _your_ discipline has changed how _you_ think?
 I'd love to hear your responses!
-I suspect that many careers likely mold us in similar ways, even if the vocabulary is different.

-TALK ABOUT HOW ENGINEERING DIDN'T NECESSARILY MAKE ME THINK DIFFERENTLY FROM OTHER PEOPLE, BUT IT'S INTERESTING TO SEE THE MAPPING FROM ENGINEERING VOCABULARY TO HOW I THINK ABOUT THINGS

-I'm very intrigued to find out what differences there may be.